 And clichés are still alive and well in popular movies (“alive and well” is a cliché!).
-Consider the trailer for the movie The Last Song:
+Consider the movie The Last Song:

 “It is a story of second chances, first loves, and the moments in life that lead us back home.”